EmpathyBytes/scavenger-hunt-app/types/updated_readme.md

 - **startTime**: Unix timestamp when the session begins
 - **endTime**: Unix timestamp when the session ends
 - **isActive**: Boolean flag for active status
-- **participants**: Map of user IDs with boolean "true" as default when user is added
+- **participants**: Map of user IDs with their points and foundArtifacts set
 - **artifacts**: Map of artifact IDs to boolean (availability indicator)

 ### **Session Operations**